 Coffee is a language in itself. ― Jackie Chan

-Coffee comes in many different forms.
-When you think about drip coffee, you think about your parents.
-When you think about a macchiato, you think of Starbucks.
-But what about the other types of coffee?
-Well, there are many ways to make coffee, and here are 8 of my favorite different and delicious ways to enjoy 'em!
+Coffee comes in many different forms, and expectations...
+When you imagine drip coffee, you think about last minute cramming or tired mornings.
+When you hear the word macchiato, you think about Starbucks.
+But what about other types of coffee?
+Is it time to change your assumptions or your coffee routine?
+Well, there are many ways to make coffee, and here are a couple of my favorite different and delicious ways to do it!

-Milk makes most things taste good, but sometimes coffee is best enjoyed in its 'natural' form.
+Milk makes most coffee taste great, but sometimes coffee is best enjoyed in its 'natural' form.
 There are so many ways to make it, and over time I have become a big fan of black coffee!
-Here are a few ways to make it at home, especially when the local café is closed.
+Here are a few ways to make it at home or from the café.

-Biatelli is the iconic brand for stovetop espresso (also known as a Moka Pot), and they are probably the best at it!
+Biatelli first introduced me to this method as is the iconic brand for stovetop (or Moka Pot) espresso, and they are probably the best at it!
 They are super easy to use, but you will need a little bit of time in the morning to make it.
-Essentially, you put water in the lower part of the percolator, and your ground coffee in the cup filter in the center of the container.
+Essentially, you put water in the lower part of the percolator, and your ground coffee in a cup filter in the center of the container.
 All you have to do is turn on the stove and let it sit until it starts steaming out of the top!
-You will see the coffee flow to the top and you get to poor it fresh from the stove.
-It will be relatively hot, and make sure to not let it sit too long or have the heat set too high; you will burn the coffee.
-It has amazing taste and you can add anything to it when you are done!
-Here's a great tutorial on Moka Pots:
+You will see the coffee flow out of the percolator, and once it stops, simply poor it fresh from the stove.
+It will be relatively hot, and make sure to not let it sit too long or have the stove set too high; you will burn the coffee.
+It has an amazing taste and you can add anything to it when you are done!
+Here's a great video to see it in action:

 Another great way to make coffee at home is to make cold brew coffee.
-You will need around 24 hours to make it, but the quantity you make is unlimited, and can last you all week!
+You will need around 24 hours to make it, but the quantity you make is plentiful; it can last you all week!
 You do not need a machine, and it is probably the cheapest way to make coffee.
-It is called cold brew because there is no heat when making it, not because it is served cold.
+It is called cold brew because there is no heat used to make it, not because it is served cold (although it often is).
 Hot cold brew is actually great, especially for Irish Coffee!
 Instead of explaining it, I will show you my favorite video on how to make it:

 This is likely the most well-known and trendy drip coffee method in recent years.
 I personally use the Fellow Stagg EKG Kettle and Chemex Coffeemaker (like many others) and I have become fond of pour over's quality.
 You can use any bean and it takes only 10-15 minutes to make.
 The process itself can actually be pretty relaxing in the morning, and is a great way to start the day.
 Here is a great video to get an idea of how to use it: